onedata/onedata-documentation/docs/user-guide/shares.md

 <!-- TODO: VFS-12541 show details link and screenshots, everywhere -->

-An authenticated user can access a [Share management view][] by clicking on a green link with a Share name, whereas the public Share URL can be copied and shared with others to grant anonymous, read-only access to the files.
+An authenticated user can access a [Share management view][] by clicking on a **Show details** link beside a Share name, whereas the public Share URL can be copied and shared with others to grant anonymous, read-only access to the files.

 <!-- FIXME: czy tutaj słowa "public" nie kolidują z Public Data? -->

-### Public Share access
+### Anonymous Share access

-Accessing the public Share URL opens a public Share view which by default contains a **Files** tab with a file browser listing a single shared item (a file or a directory).
+Accessing the Share URL opens an anonymous Share view which by default contains a **Files** tab with a file browser listing a single shared item (a file or a directory).

 ![screen-sharing-public-files][]